hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

 specification.
 The `update` stanza may be placed at the job level or in an individual task group.
 When placed at the job level, the update strategy is inherited by all task groups in the job.
-When placed at both the job and group level, the `update` stanzas are merged with the group's taking precedence.
+When placed at both the job and group level, the 'update` stanzas are merged, with group stanzas taking precedance over job level stanzas.
 See the [`update` stanza documentation](/docs/job-specification/update.html#upgrade-stanza-inheritance) for an example.